 Construction and demolition materials can be recycled.
 If you are looking for concrete recycling or asphalt recycling or would like to recycle any other construction debris, use the Earth911 locator for a construction recycling center in your area.
 You can also use a Sourgum Waste construction dumpster rental and we will ensure it is brought to the nearest recycling facility, as well as save you a lot of time when cleaning up C&D waste.

 Keep your community clean and support a healthy environment by joining Sourgum Waste in our simple recycling efforts.
 Reducing, reusing, and recycling have been shown to not only be good for the environment, but also good for saving money, energy, and resources.
 If you would like to learn more about how recycling can benefit you and your community, visit the United States Environmental Protection Agency’s guide on how to reuse, reduce, and recycle.

 Sourgum Waste Supports Simple Recycling

 Sourgum Waste ensures that environmental sustainability is at the heart of what we do.
 That’s why we make it a priority to make recycling as simple and easy as possible for our customers.
-Our simple, mobile friendly apps allow homeowners, companies, and organizations to conveniently manage all of their recycling and needs.
-If you would like to set up a residential waste and recycling service, or get a quote for commercial dumpster and recycling containers, we would be happy to help meet all your waste needs in an environmentally conscious manner.
+Our simple, mobile-friendly apps allow homeowners, companies, and organizations to conveniently manage all of their recycling needs.
+If you would like to set up a residential waste and recycling service or get a quote for a commercial dumpster and recycling containers, we would be happy to help meet all your waste needs in an environmentally conscious manner.